-Pork chops are a healthful protein with a naturally mild flavor.
+Pork chops are a protein with a naturally mild flavor.
 Because of that mild taste profile, pork chops tend to get some pretty saucy treatments.
 Whether you're talking pork chops and applesauce, breaded chops patted with panko, or chops slathered in molasses and brown sugar sweetened BBQ sauce, most pork chop preparations err on the carb-y side.

-Because it's important for keto and low carb eaters to have their pork chops and eat them too, we've compiled a list of keto-friendly pork chop recipes.
+Because it's important for keto eaters to have their pork chops and eat them too, we've compiled a list of keto-friendly pork chop recipes.
 We've got ten pork chop recipes with flavor profiles ranging from curry and mustard to tomatoes and garlic, and preparations including grilling, oven baking, and stovetop.

 01 of 10

 At first glance, a quarter cup of paprika is probably more of this spice than you have ever seen used in one recipe before.
-That paprika serves to give these pork chops a vibrant red color when grilled over high heat, and the paprika's deep flavor is complimented by ginger, mustard, soy sauce, and garlic.
+That paprika serves to give these pork chops a vibrant red color when grilled over high heat, and the paprika's deep flavor is complemented by ginger, mustard, soy sauce, and garlic.

 02 of 10